 Keep the content of each slide short and sweet.
 Use bullet points rather than paragraphs.
 Highlight only the key concepts; you can (and should) elaborate on the fine points during your talk.

 Extreme color choices and fancy fonts can be distracting and make it difficult for the audience to focus on your key points.
 Choose a simple background color and make sure that any text and graphics show up clearly against that background.
 And think twice before using a red font or ALL CAPS, which can often signal warning or danger in a reader’s mind.

 Rule #4: Be consistent

 Keep the design of each slide consistent throughout the presentation.
 Background colors, fonts, and the number and size of images should not vary wildly from one slide to the next.
-The slides as a whole—particularly if you are printing them out and distributing them—should feel like one cohesive unit.
+The slides as a whole should feel like one cohesive unit.

 Rule #5: Don’t rely on the slides

 Like death and taxes, technological difficulties are a certainty of modern life.
 You need to know your material cold, so you’ll be prepared in the event that you cannot show your slides during the presentation due to faulty computer programs, screen-share snafus, or other technological gremlins.
 Remember that your spoken words should be the “meat” of the presentation; the slides are just optional enhancements, and you should be able to carry on without them.